Fee, Fi, Fo, Fum, and Phooey: Mission and trip

-Fe, Fi, Fo, Fum, and Phooey had been implanted with radiation monitors under their scalps to see whether they would suffer damage from cosmic rays.
-Four of the five mice survived the flight; the cause of death of the fifth was not determined.
+Fee, Fi, Fo, Fum, and Phooey were acquired from the California desert and had been implanted with radiation dosimeters under their scalps to see whether they would suffer damage from cosmic rays.
+There were no damaging effects from these plates observed even after several months of insertion.
+Four of the five mice survived the flight and the cause of death of the fifth was not determined.